Surveys Reveal Anticipation, Concerns For Drivers

 The Bridgestone survey also discovered concerns about tire tread depth.
 One in five drivers indicated they had never checked the tire tread depth of their tires or the condition of their spare tire.

-“A simple way to check tread depth is with the coin test,” Robbins said.
-“If the head on the coin is visible, it’s time to purchase new tires.”
+“A simple way to check tread depth is with the 'penny' test,” Robbins said.
+“If the head on the penny is visible, it’s time to purchase new tires.”

 Two other recent surveys confirmed a pent-up demand for road travel as well as other concerns for summer road trips.
 More than 80 percent of the drivers surveyed by Hertz Corporation said they planned a road trip and almost half of those respondents intended to visit family via vehicle travel.